jochen777/jFormchecker/README.md

 * If you don't specify a description, the label will be dismissed automatically
 * Specify a help-text to display an aria-compliance description.
 (With nice bootstrap style)
+* Use a custom validator by injecting per "setValidator".
+This can be used to validate with bean-validation.
+(Did not add bean validation because this is a huge dependency)

 ## Remember: Standard form handling WITHOUT jFormChecker